civican/legisinfo/42-1/bills/S-5/bill_text.md

 ### Section 30.2

-  **(1)** No person shall promote a vaping product, a vaping product-related brand element or a thing that displays a vaping product-related brand element by means of lifestyle advertising.
+No person shall promote a vaping product, a vaping product-related brand element or a thing that displays a vaping product-related brand element by means of lifestyle advertising.

-  **(2)** Subject to the regulations, a person may promote a vaping product, a vaping product-related brand element or a thing that displays a vaping product-related brand element by means of lifestyle advertising that is in

-    a publication that is addressed and sent to an adult who is identified by name; or

-    places where young persons are not permitted by law.

 ### Section 30.3